heindrickson/LimeSurvey-Builder/README-en.md

 Follow these steps:
 - Copy the text of the "Main prompt" above and paste it into your AI's chat interface
-- Wait for the assistant's introduction message
+- Wait for the Assistant's introductory message and usage instructions
-- Then, use one or more of the [Conversation starters and subsequent prompts](https://github.com/heindrickson/LimeSurvey-Builder/blob/main/README-en.md#conversation-starters-and-subsequent-prompts) to help create your survey.
+- The Assistant will then ask questions to begin generating a new survey questionnaire
+  - Answer the questions (or, optionally, use a [supplementary prompt](README-en.md#supplementary-prompts-optional))
-  - To send the Assistant a survey mockup file, see the [Example](https://github.com/heindrickson/LimeSurvey-Builder/blob/main/README-en.md#example-of-a-survey-mockup-file) section
+  - To send the Assistant a survey mockup file, see the [Example](README-en.md#example-of-a-survey-mockup-file) section
+  - Once the Assistant has all the necessary information, it will generate the survey questionnaire in TSV format
 - If your AI model generates an actual .txt file as a response, just download it and import it into LimeSurvey
-- Otherwise, if the AI simply displays the result on the screen, insist by asking: "Please generate the TSV content as a downloadable file."
+- Otherwise, if the AI simply displays the result on the screen, insist by asking: "Please generate the TSV content as a downloadable file"
 - If the AI ​​replies that it lacks the functionality to generate files, you will need to save the file manually, as follows:
   - copy the TSV content provided by the AI ​​in the chat
   - open Notepad++ and paste the content copied